CLI Commands

 # Require AAA compliance

-nib brand audit --level AAAbrand import New
+nib brand audit --level AAAbrand validate New

 Import variables from an existing Pencil .pen file into DTCG token files and brand.config.json.
 Use this when your design system already lives in Pencil and you want to bring it under nib control.